Duffmann/ShuttleGRBL/README.md

 - cd into the directory
 - run 'npm install'
 - copy new udev rule 'sudo cp udev/99-shuttlexpress.rules /etc/udev/rules.d/'
-- active new udev rules by rebooting your raspi or ''
+- active new udev rules by rebooting your raspi or 'sudo udevadm control --reload-rules; sudo udevadm trigger'
 - setup a rule in cncjs to auto-start the ShuttleExpress pendant like in the animated gif below

 ![Adjust cncjs settings to auto-start ShuttleExpress pendant](https://github.com/Duffmann/ShuttleGRBL/blob/master/doc/cncjs_event_settings_for_ShuttleJog.gif)